swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 **Automatic installation**

 The easiest way to get your hands on Swifty Page Manager is to go to your WordPress website, log in and go to the plugin menu in the Wordpress admin sidebar.
 Click “Add new” and search for “Swifty Page Manager” in the search field.
-When you found it, simply click “Install now” and you’re done.
+When you've found it, simply click “Install now” and you’re done.

 **Manual installation**